httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Since draft-ietf-httpbis-digest-headers-01
 {:numbered="false"}

-* Digest of error responses is computed on the error representation-data #1004
+* Digest of error responses is computed on the error representation data #1004
 * Effect of HTTP semantics on payload and message body moved to appendix #1122
 * Editorial refactoring, moving headers sections up. #1109-#1112, #1116,
   #1117, #1122-#1124